rjayram123/TestGitHub/README.md

 # TestGitHub
-Am gonna learn how to use GitHub
+Am learning how to commit to github